 That said, before you change your own profile pic or “Light it up blue,” I’d encourage you to consider supporting a different cause this month: Autism Acceptance Month.

 Autism Acceptance Month is a concept that has been around for a while within the autistic rights movement.
-As an allistic–non-autistic–person myself, I don’t want to man-and-able-splain, when autistic people are more than capable of speaking for themselves.
+As an allistic–non-autistic–person myself, I don’t want to able-splain, when autistic people are more than capable of speaking for themselves.
 So here’s what Autism Acceptance Month is, in their own words: